Absentee Votingen Español

-The voter may pick up or have his or her absentee ballot delivered at any time the absentee ballot becomes available including up to 7 p.m. on Election Day.
-A designee for the voter may also pick up the ballot for the voter but the earliest that a designee can pick up another voter’s ballot is 5 days before Election Day.
-A designee is limited to picking up 2 absentee ballots per election (not including his or her own ballot and ballots for members of his or her immediate family).
-The designee must submit a completed Affidavit to Pick-up an Absentee Ballot for a Voter (DS - DE 37) English / Español , which includes the written authorization from the Voter.
+A voter can pick up or have delivered his or her own absentee ballot at any time the ballot becomes available, including up to 7 p.m. on Election Day.
+A voter can also authorize in writing a designee to pick up the ballot for him or her but the earliest the designee can then pick up the ballot is 5 days before Election Day.
+A designee is limited to picking up 2 absentee ballots per elections (not including his or her own ballot and ballots for immediate family members.
+Additionally, a designee must submit a completed Affidavit to Pick-up an Absentee Ballot for a Voter (DS - DE 37) English / Español , which includes the written authorization from the Voter.
 If there is no request on record, the voter also have to submit the request part of the Affidavit.
-If a voter or designee waits until Election Day to pick up or have delivered an absentee ballot, the Election Day Absentee Ballot Delivery Affidavit (DS - DE 136) English / Español must also be completed in which the voter affirms that he or she has an emergency that keeps the voter from being able to go his or her assigned polling place to vote.
+If a voter or designee waits until Election Day to pick up or have delivered an absentee ballot, the Election Day Absentee Ballot Delivery Affidavit (DS - DE 136) English / Español must also be completed in which the voter affirms that he or she has as an emergency that keeps the voter from being able to go his or her assigned polling place instead to vote.

 How to Vote an Absentee BallotBack